iossifovlab/gpf/userdocs/administration/configuration/genomesDB.rst

 GenomesDB configuration
 =======================

-This configuration file hosts information for the genome.
+This file is responsible for configuring which reference genomes and gene models are available to the GPF system and which it should use by default.

 [genomes]
 ---------